CMonnin/BOW_Kaggle/README.md

 https://www.kaggle.com/c/word2vec-nlp-tutorial/data kaggle comp

 Using doc2vec I attempted the bag of words, bag of popcorn kaggle competition.
+Please see the jupyter nb for the attempt.